 Overclocking the 64-bit operating system can be done in the same way as with the 32-bit version.
 For more information see: Safe overclocking of the Raspberry Pi 4 to 2 GHz.
 Keep in mind that you don't have NOOBS now with its easy to use recovery menu.
 If the system freezes or crashes due to overclocking, the only way to change the frequency is to use another computer that can modify the /boot/config.txt file on the SD card.

 The Raspberry 64-bit operating system is still under development.
-For example, at the time of writing, Raspistill is working but crashes when the image needs to be saved.
-VNC is not yet available for this OS.
-Also, there will undoubtedly be many improvements planned.
+There will undoubtedly be many improvements planned.